 - Even if you receive a general discharge, some particular debts are not discharged under the law.
 Therefore, you may still be responsible for most taxes and student loans; debts incurred to pay non-dischargeable taxes; domestic support and property settlement obligations; most fines, penalties, forfeitures, and criminal restitution obligations; certain debts which are not properly listed in your bankruptcy papers; and debts for death or personal injury caused by operating a motor vehicle, vessel, or aircraft while intoxicated from alcohol or drugs.
 Also, if a creditor can prove that a debt arose from fraud, breach of fiduciary duty, or theft, or from a willful and malicious injury, the bankruptcy court may determine that the debt is not dischargeable.

-Repayment of all or part of the debts of an individual with regular income (total fee collected by the courts at filing: $274).
+There will be a fee for repayment of all or part of the debts of an individual with regular income.
 Additional Fee: To obtain your pre-petition counseling from credit.org, the fee is $55 by telephone or $45 by Internet.
 This is required if you plan to file a Chapter 13.
 Click here to learn more or call credit.org at 1-888-425-3453 to speak to a counselor or schedule an appointment.

 - Chapter 13 is designed for individuals with regular income who would like to pay all or part of their debts in installments over a period of time.
 You are only eligible for Chapter 13 if your debts do not exceed certain dollar amounts set forth in the Bankruptcy Code.